kartonfarkas/api_docs/source/suite/emails/tracked_link_update.rst

-Updating a Tracked Link of an Email Campaign
+Updating a Tracked Link in an Email Campaign
 ============================================

 Updates the URL parameter of an email campaign's tracked link.